New, Advanced Hand Surgeon Comes to Knoxville, Sevierville

-Knoxville native and dual-fellowship-trained orthopedic trauma and hand surgeon Andrew P. Harris, M.D., has come back home to join the team of experts at University Orthopedic Surgeons.
+Knoxville native and dual-fellowship-trained orthopaedic trauma and hand surgeon Andrew P. Harris, M.D., has come back home to join the team of experts at University Orthopaedic Surgeons.
 Patients in need of specialized hand, elbow or wrist care are encouraged to call (865) 546-2663 to be seen by Dr. Harris in Knoxville at UT Medical Center, Professional Office Building F, 1926 Alcoa Highway, Suite 210; in West Knoxville at 1140 Parkside Drive, Suite 110; as well as in Sevierville at UT Medical Center Regional Health Center at 1130 Middle Creek Road.

-As a dual-fellowship-trained surgeon, Dr. Harris has completed two additional years of intensive clinical and surgical training in subspecialized areas of orthopedic care: orthopedic trauma and hand surgery.
-With this expertise, Dr. Harris is able to provide the highest level of care to patients experiencing traumatic orthopedic injuries of all kinds as well as the full range of hand, wrist and elbow conditions.
+As a dual-fellowship-trained surgeon, Dr. Harris has completed two additional years of intensive clinical and surgical training in subspecialized areas of orthopaedic care: orthopaedic trauma and hand surgery.
+With this expertise, Dr. Harris is able to provide the highest level of care to patients experiencing traumatic orthopaedic injuries of all kinds as well as the full range of hand, wrist and elbow conditions.
 Dr. Harris uses his training and experience to offer individualized care for his patients based on the most up-to-date and evidence-based medicine to help them improve their pain and function and get back to doing what they love to do.

-“We are proud to welcome Dr. Harris to our team as part of our dedication to offering our patients and our community the absolute best in specialized orthopedic care,” says Dr. Richard Smith, Dr. Harris’ colleague and fellowship-trained hand surgeon.
+“We are proud to welcome Dr. Harris to our team as part of our dedication to offering our patients and our community the absolute best in specialized orthopaedic care,” says Dr. Richard Smith, Dr. Harris’ colleague and fellowship-trained hand surgeon.
 “With his extensive training and commitment to providing patient-centered treatment and recovery plans, he shares our highest goals and values and will help us continue to provide exceptional outcomes for our patients.”

 Dr. Harris specializes in the latest, proven treatments for the most common and complex conditions of the hand, wrist and elbow, including: